Mental Health Facilities Schenectady County, NY

 Ellis Medicine Pros

-Ellis Medicine Pros is one of mental health facilities in Schenectady County, New York, located at 1023 State Street, 12307 zip code.
+Ellis Medicine Pros is a mental health clinic in Schenectady County, NY, located at 1023 State Street, 12307.
 Ellis Medicine Pros provides outpatient treatment.
-Ellis Medicine Pros provides group therapy, dialectical behavior therapy and trauma therapy to seniors 65 or older, young adults and adults.
-Ellis Medicine Pros also supports people with serious mental illness, patients with eating disorders and people with PTSD.
-Additional services provided at Ellis Medicine Pros include family psychoeducation, psychosocial rehabilitation services and suicide prevention services.
+Ellis Medicine Pros offers group therapy, individual psychotherapy and couples/family therapy to seniors 65 or older, young adults and adults.
+Ellis Medicine Pros also supports people with trauma, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered at Ellis Medicine Pros include psychosocial rehabilitation services, vocational rehabilitation services and mentoring/peer support/consumer-run services.

 Northeast Parent/child Society Behavioral Health Center

 Northeast Parent/child Society Behavioral Health Center is a mental health treatment clinic in Schenectady County, New York, located at 530 Franklin Street, 12305 zip code.
 Northeast Parent/child Society Behavioral Health Center provides outpatient treatment.
-Northeast Parent/child Society Behavioral Health Center provides couples/family therapy, group therapy and trauma therapy to young adults, adults and children / adolescents.
-Additional services provided by Northeast Parent/child Society Behavioral Health Center consist of court-ordered outpatient treatment, family psychoeducation and suicide prevention services.
+Northeast Parent/child Society Behavioral Health Center provides group therapy, activity therapy and psychotropic medication to adults, young adults and children / adolescents.
+Additional services provided by Northeast Parent/child Society Behavioral Health Center consist of suicide prevention services, court-ordered outpatient treatment and family psychoeducation.

 Frequently Asked Questions About Mental Health Treatment in Schenectady County, NY